HeatherRemacle/exchangelabops/phases/partner.md

 - **Continuous:** will deliver value into the foreseeable future, such that a program will dedicate a team to continuously improve the product after it leaves the Lab.

 Explore what happens in each of the phases a program goes through during partnership with the Exchange.

+## Timeline

+Not every journey is the same, but given what we have seen to be possible when the right conditions are in place, here is want you can expect from a digital delivery team in the lab:

+**Within a month**, program areas build a team and align their organizaton to support Agile delivery.

+**Within two months**, teams clarify the problem they are trying to solve.

+**Within three months**, teams build a prototype and engage directly with users to learn what is most important to them.

+**Within four months**, teams release a real digital product (considered an alpha product) to users and build trust in their organization that they are making solid progress.
+They can communicate their "velocity" and have high trust and productivity.

+**Within six months**, teams refine the product by getting feedback directly from users.
+They start coaching other teams and offering solutions back to the community.

+**Within eight months**, teams are ready to release a beta product to the public.
+They have solid infrastructure and technical excellence so that they can quickly respond to changing requirements or unexpected issues.
+Vendor team mates coach new public service talent that will remain in the team.

+**Within a year**, teams are ready to graduate.
+The product is ready for a live status and ongoing improvements in a stable production environment.
+The home organization is capable of supporting the ongoing productivity of the team, with new problems to solve.

 ## Key Resources